d-morrison/IntroStatActivities/_book/02-RG-study-design.md

 # Study Design

-## Module 2 Reading Guide: Sampling, Experimental Design, and Scope of Inference
+## Week 2 Reading Guide: Sampling, Experimental Design, and Scope of Inference

 ### Sections 1.4 (Observational studies), 1.5 (Experiments), and 1.6 (Scope of inference) {-}